eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/3_assets.md

 ## Checking validity

 You should always check if an asset is valid before using it.
 This is done with the `is_valid()` method.
-This checks if the asset is within the range of valid values.
+This checks if the asset is within the range of valid values and whether or not the symbol is valid.

 ```cpp
 asset a = asset(1'00000000, TOKEN_SYMBOL);